elixir-no-nels/ehos-python/docs/usage.md

 #### Manual Installation:

-A minimal master node can be setup using the provided **share/master.sh** shell script.
-Please note that this has been created for centos 7, and might need some alterations if your system differ from this.
+A minimal master compute can be setup using the provided **share/master.sh** shell script.
+Please note that this script has been created for centos 7, and might need some alterations if your system differ from this.

 As root (or sudo ) run this script and the necessary software and configuration files should be installed and configured.